kstenerud/streamux/README.md

 |               | Response A    |
 |               | Response B    |

-In this case, the "server" peer is slow to respond for some reason, but that doesn't stop the "client" peer from sending requests before receiving the "server" peer's initialize message.
+In this contrived example, the "server" peer is slow to respond for some reason, but that doesn't stop the "client" peer from sending requests before receiving the "server" peer's initialize message.

 Should the negotiation ultimately fail, the "server" peer would only send the initialize message, and then ignore everything else: